[View Printable Version]

 DISTINGUISHING FEATURES OF THE CLASS

 The work involves responsibility for independently directing a large number of employees engaged in accounting procedures for a local welfare department.
 Under the general supervision of an administrative superior, an employee in this class supervises a number of professional level accounting and account clerical employees engaged in performing record keeping and related tasks which requires planning, organizing, systematizing and supervision.
 An employee in this class assists in policy formulation, policy implementation and the interpretation of accounting procedures.
 Certain assignments made to employees in this class will require reasonable access to transportation to meet field work requirements made in the ordinary course of business in a timely and efficient manner.
+Incumbents must successfully pass a background check.
 Does related work as required.

 TYPICAL WORK ACTIVITIES